AllenInstitute/MicronsBinder/README.md

 * [ImageAndSegmentationDownload](notebooks/ImageAndSegmentationDownload.ipynb)
 This notebook shows you how to create figures with overlaid EM and segmentation figures.

-These notebooks are not intended to be run on mybinder, because they require use of VTK, which interfaces with your graphics card to make 3d graphics.
-To run them you should setup a local python environment with the requirements outlined in [environment.yml](environment.yml)
+The intro notebooks below are not intended to be run on mybinder, because they require use of VTK, which interfaces with your graphics card to make 3d graphics.
+To run them you should setup a local python environment (see below).

 * [MeshExample](notebooks/intro/MeshExample.ipynb)
 This demonstrates some basic 3d visualization of a meshes and skeletons using vtk, as well as calculating shortest paths along a mesh.